 Hell no!
 I once took a ferry to Finland, jumped off did immigration, drank one beer and one Tequila, and within 45 minutes was back on the boat to Estonia.
 Job done, Finland done, and it is on my list of visited countries list.

-And those are our “pool rules” for what counts as visiting a country!
+What counts as visiting a country?
+Well those are our “pool rules” for what counts as visiting a country!
 Do you have any quirky rules you’d like to share with us?